This article has been updated to reflect emerging trends for 2025.

 The positions we listed—from millwrights to ironworkers—are among the most in-demand trade roles.
 But in truth, there’s a shortage of skilled trade workers across fields and roles.
 Companies that rely on tradespeople need to start stepping up their recruiting efforts and compensation packages.
 Workers can leverage the current market to elevate their careers.

 Skinner can help with your hiring or job seeking needs.
-Our skilled trade staffing team is consistently growing our network of hard-to-find professionals—including low-voltage electricians, pipefitters, and HVACR technicians—and clients with open positions.
+Our skilled trade staffing team is consistently growing our network of hard-to-find professionals—including low-voltage electricians, pipefitters, and HVAC technicians—and clients with open positions.